-Travel Guidebooks don't trick you for clicks
+5. Travel guidebooks don't trick you for clicks.

-Clickbait titles and listicles are terrible.
+Clickbait headlines are terrible.

-I despise these practices… But I take part in them too.
+I despise these practices.
+But I take part in them too.

-They’re not vying to get the attention of readers, but to keep their attention, so their priority is quality content over seductive headlines.
+They’re not vying to get our attention.
+They're trying to keep it, so their priority is quality content over seductive headlines.

-Travel Guidebooks are easier to read
+6. Travel guidebooks are easier to read.

-On the other hand, travel guidebooks are professionally edited to ensure they are concise, clear, and easy to read.
+Conversely, travel guidebooks are professionally edited to ensure they are concise, clear, and easy to read.

-Travel Guidebooks don't require batteries or WiFi
+7. Travel guidebooks don't require batteries or WiFi.

 You don't need an explanation of why this is a good thing.

 8. Travel guidebooks aren't trying to suck more money out of you.